prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Compute the Chi-square cdf with given df (degrees of freedom) parameter:  P(N < value; df).
     The df parameter must be a positive real number, and value must be a non-negative real value (both of type DOUBLE).

+.. function:: f_cdf(df1, df2, value) -> double

+    Compute the F cdf with given df1 (numerator degrees of freedom) and df2 (denominator degrees of freedom) parameters:  P(N < value; df1, df2).
+    The numerator and denominator df parameters must be positive real numbers.
+The value must be a non-negative real number.

 .. function:: gamma_cdf(shape, scale, value) -> double

     Compute the Gamma cdf with given shape and scale parameters:  P(N < value; shape, scale).